 Public health officials are investigating other potential cases and performing contact tracing to determine the spread of the variant throughout the state.

 There is a lot we dont know about this new COVID-19 variant, but scientists in the United Kingdom are warning the world that it is significantly more contagious.
-The health and safety of Coloradans is our top priority, and we will closely monitor this case, as well as all COVID-19 indicators, very closely,” Polis said.
+The health and safety of Coloradans is our top priority, and we will closely monitor this case, as well as all COVID-19 indicators,” Polis said.

 The discovery of the new variant led the CDC to issue new rules on Christmas Day for travelers arriving to the US from the UK, requiring they show proof of a negative COVID-19 test.